Find out about CAAT Thailand Drone Registration

 This is one of the two authorities that require you to register your drone in Thailand.
 The other one is NBTC.

-You can visit the CAAT website at https://uav.caat.or.th/
+You can visit the CAAT drone registration website at https://uasportal.caat.or.th/

 I have a mini / small drone and is under 250 grams.
 Do I still need to register?